KarimHesham23/Beginner-Projects/README.md

 **Description:** This project is small store application built using Flutter.
 In this application, I learned how to deal with databases via API.

+## Project 8: Store APP

+**Description:** This project is Note application built using Flutter.
+In this application, I learned how to use local Database